MAJOR ACCOMPLISHMENTS

 Other Accomplishments

-The Carpet Stewardship Act of 2010, AB 2398 by Assembly Member John Perez, establishes the nation's first comprehensive and industry-financed carpet recycling program.
+AB 2398 (Perez) The Carpet Stewardship Act of 2010, established the nation's first comprehensive and industry-financed carpet recycling program.

-CAW-sponsored AB 1343 (Huffman), the Paint Stewardship Act of 2010, will require manufacturers to operate and finance a recycling program for used paint.
+CAW also sponsored AB 1343 (Huffman), The Paint Stewardship Act of 2010, which requires manufacturers to operate and finance a recycling program for used paint.

 CAW helped pass groundbreaking legislation in 2007 with AB 1109 (Huffman), which will increase energy efficiency and reduce hazardous materials in today's lighting.